 Who doesn’t want a good deal?
 Although the biggest gripe about SSDs is the price tag, customers don’t have to break the bank to get a solid shared hosting plan powered by the performant hard drives.
 Hosts offering affordable SSD packages show a commitment to user experience by making performance an affordable, attainable goal.

 As such, InMotion Hosting leads the way by offering SSD plans for only slightly more than the bargain-basement plans offered by HDD-based competitors.
-Even though plans start at less than $4 per month, InMotion doesn’t cut corners: All customers can enjoy unlimited disk space and email, as well as free backups, malware protection, transfers, and a domain name registration.
+Even though plans start around $4 per month, the company doesn’t cut corners: All customers can enjoy unlimited disk space and email, as well as free backups, malware protection, transfers, and a domain name registration.

 For only pennies more, A2 Hosting maximizes performance by including access to the Cloudflare CDN and an optimized plugin that preconfigures caching and compression options for WordPress and PrestaShop sites.
-A2 goes a step beyond SSDs with Turbo servers, which use fewer CPU and memory resources.
+The company goes a step beyond SSDs with Turbo servers, which use fewer CPU and memory resources.

 If you’ve got an entrepreneurial itch, reseller hosting is a quick, affordable way to pocket a few extra bucks.
 Resellers typically use VPS services acquired at wholesale rates and sublease the unused server space to others.
 White-labeled accounts mean resellers can conduct business under their own brand; providers maintain the infrastructure, but resellers run the business and are responsible for customer support and invoicing.